Top Physical Security Trends for Manufacturers to Focus on

 Enhanced surveillance with drones

 Large open and semi-open factories and industrial units can be effectively monitored using surveillance drones.
 They are ideal for real-time threat detection and tracking suspects.
 However, those must be connected to a flexible and versatile threat detection system like Scylla, which works both with drones and stationary cameras.
 This prevents the multiplicity of AI-based tools and creates a centralized physical security infrastructure.

-Physical security at manufacturing units brings along several challenges because of the manner factories operate.
-These are large facilities that work in multiple shifts, stock goods, and have heavy inflow and outflow of employees.
-As a result, monitoring individual employee behavior can be overwhelming for the management, particularly, at times when businesses are expected to enforce social distancing, mandatory masks, and other safety norms.
+Maintaining safety at industrial facilities means addressing risks before they become bigger problems.
+Workplace incidents, thefts, breakdowns, and fires are quite common in manufacturing settings and may result in severe injuries and fatalities, lead to unplanned downtime, and cost serious financial losses.
+Maintaining workplace safety is another challenge for manufacturing managers, who have to create a safe environment for the employees and also ensure that they all stay compliant with PPE protocols and other safety norms.
 Since all of this requires constant monitoring, AI-powered solutions can be of high practical value.
-Scylla has a comprehensive Industrial Safety Suite that is specifically tailored for oil & gas companies with their needs in mind.
-If implemented strategically, AI video analytics can solve many physical security concerns and augment security and workplace safety, reduce losses and increase profitability.
+Scylla has a comprehensive Industrial Safety Suite that is specifically tailored for manufacturing organizations with their needs in mind.
+If implemented strategically, AI video analytics can solve many physical security concerns, augment security and workplace safety, reduce losses and increase profitability.

 Stay up to date with all of new stories